Can Cayenne Pepper Improve Athletic Performance?

 on that as I wanted to see how fast I could run it if I really ran it hard.
 (Again, though, keep in mind I'm a

-While I have been running for nine years now for cardiovascular fitness purposes, I can testify that
+While I have been running for 10 years now for cardiovascular fitness purposes, I can testify that the

 Cayenne & VO2 Max